🧘 Curs nou de Abheda Yoga

 Paranormal powers arose by themselves:

-– it could give its body any shape or substance, it could fly through the air, it could multiply into hundreds of personalities,
+– it could give its body any form or substance, it could fly through the air, it could multiply into hundreds of personalities,

-– all endowed with the same powers, could listen to the secret teachings of the Buddha in His paradises and many others.
+– all endowed with the same powers, he could listen to the secret teachings of the Buddha in His paradises and much more.

-People quickly found out about it and began to look for it
+People quickly found out about it and started looking for it

-That’s why Milarepa often had to leave to look for another cave.
-When his sister sought him out once again, he struggled to convince her of the effectiveness of meditation.
-Refusing completely, she felt that even if she had to beg for a portion of food or some clothes, her life was much better than her brother’s.
-What he managed to transform, however, was the visit Milarepa received from his aunt, who bitterly regretted all the harm he had done.
-Bringing Milarepa food, she asked him to give him spiritual teaching.
-Milarepa gave her spiritual knowledge of the law of karma.
-And the aunt went to put into practice what she had learned, becoming one of her disciples.
-After this meeting, his sister Peta radically altered her vision of spirituality.
+That is why, many times, Milarepa had to leave to look for another cave.
+When his sister sought him out once more, he endeavored to convince her of the effectiveness of meditation.
+Refusing completely, she felt that even if she had to beg for a portion of food or some clothes, her life was far better than her brother’s.
+What managed to transform her, however, was the visit Milarepa received from her aunt, who bitterly regretted all the harm she had done.
+Bringing Milarepa food, she asked him to offer her spiritual teaching.
+Milarepa gave him spiritual knowledge about the law of karma.
+And the aunt left to put into practice what she had learned, becoming one of her disciples.
+After this meeting, his sister, Peta, radically changed her vision of spirituality.

-Milarepa continued his meditations with aspiration, in complete isolation
+Milarepa aspirationally continued her meditations, in complete isolation

-In total he used twenty caves from the Kailasa mountains of Tibet to Nepal as a place of meditation.
+In total, he used twenty caves from the Kailasa Mountains in Tibet to Nepal as a place of meditation.

-Among his first disciples whom he led to the state of liberation were the unbroken spirits who came to torture him, including the goddess Tseringma.
+Among his first disciples whom he led to the state of liberation were the disembodied spirits who came to torture him, including the goddess Tseringma.
 One of the twelve guardian deities of Tibet.
-Then many other disciples gathered around the master and many achieved spiritual perfection by following his teaching.
+Then many other disciples gathered around the master and many reached spiritual perfection by following his teaching.
 Among his main disciples were Gambopa and Rechung.
-The latter being the one who convinced him to tell in detail the story of his life.
-This is to remain as a testimony and model of aspiration for all his disciples.
+The latter was the one who convinced him to tell the story of his life in detail.
+This is to remain as a witness and model of aspiration for all his disciples.

 At the age of 84, Milarepa said: